Place

 Marco Place is located within the Milwood Walk Street Historic District, which is eligible for designation as an early residential tract near Abbot Kinney’s Venice of America development with a unique layout of walk and drive streets.

 Marco Place Court is a strong example of the bungalow court typology and is the only bungalow court in the Milwood Walk Street district.
-It would be the first designated bungalow court in all of Venice.

 Our Position